 Programming a PLC can sometimes be a daunting task.
 The best method is to break the task into some smaller steps.
 These are the steps that I have used for years to develop PLC programs.
 We will apply them to a die stamping application.

 Step 1 – Define the task:

 What has to happen?
 This is written down and summarized.
-You may have to ask several different people how the machine is to operate.
-Going back to individuals when there is a conflict on specific aspects of the operation.
+You may have to ask several different people how the machine operates—going back to individuals when there is a conflict on specific aspects of the operation.
 This step is number one for a reason with PLC program development.

-A master switch is used to start the process and to shut it down.
 Two sensors: an upper limit switch that indicates when the piston is fully retracted and a lower limit switch that indicates when the piston is fully extended.
-When the master switch is turned on the piston reciprocates between the extended and retracted positions.
+A master switch is used to start the process and shut it down.
+When the master switch is turned on, the piston reciprocates between the extended and retracted positions.
 This is achieved with an up and down solenoid.
 When the master switch is turned off, the piston returns to the retracted position, and all solenoids are off.

 Step 2 – Define the Inputs and Outputs: